-The Cultural Outreach programs are intended to serve as a step to the Partners program.
-Participants who graduate from these programs have a beginning knowledge about some of the topics that are covered in the Partners program, are interested in expanding on what they have learned and developing the leadership skills to educate/influence elected officials, and are able to make the much larger commitment to participate in and complete the Partners program.
+The Cultural Outreach programs are intended to serve as a step to the Partners leadership training program.
+Graduates of the Cultural Outreach programs -

+Will have acquired a beginning knowledge about some of the topics that are presented in the Partners program;

+Are interested in expanding on the knowledge they have gained, and strengthening their leadership and communication skills to better educate/influence elected officials; and

+Are able to make the much larger commitment to participate in and complete the Partners program.
+The Partners classroom leadership training program is 128 hours of training over eight weekend sessions, from September through May, excluding the month of December.

-A total of \$50,000 is available under this RFP.
+A total of \$50,000 is available under this RFP for a one-year time period.
 A single award will be made to an organization that demonstrates cultural competency related to the racial/ethnic community they serve.